 While proper seatbelt use can help protect you in accidents, wearing one incorrectly can cause internal injuries as your entire body weight is projected against the seatbelt.
 During a car crash, victims may sustain injuries to muscles in the torso, along with lungs, liver, spleen, heart or bowels.

 Internal Injury Symptoms to Look for After a Car Accident

 While difficult to find, it is important to know what symptoms to look for if you’ve been involved in a car accident.
 Here are common symptoms of impact-related internal injuries:

-Pain – high-impact accidents may injure the organs in your abdomen or chest, leading to serious health complications.
+High-impact accidents may injure the organs in your abdomen or chest, leading to serious health complications.
 Look for abdominal and chest pain or tenderness.
-Victims should seek medical attention even if the tenderness is not severe.
+Victims should seek medical attention for any chest, stomach, or groin tenderness after an accident, even if it’s mild.
 Symptoms of internal injuries may seem minor at first but worsen over time.

 Types of Internal Injuries Caused by Car Wreck

 At the point of impact in a car accident, occupants in the vehicle may be slammed against the windshield, dashboard, airbags, or steering wheel.
 They may also be hit by unsecured cargo or debris from the collision.
 If you have been involved in a car wreck, you may be wondering “What are the most common internal injuries from car accidents?”
 The following is a list of common injuries that are caused by both minor and major motor vehicle accidents: